 How to Win a Served Bracket Challenge

-Advice from Chuckers who have done it, and Team Served's house rule.
+Advice from past champs, and Team Served's house rules.

 Here’s your chance to beat Andy Roddick at tennis…predicting.
 It’s really not that hard.
-During Served’s Australian Open Bracket Challenge, 1,704 people outperformed him.
-We want even more Chuckers to bury him in Served’s first French Open Bracket Challenge, so to help out, we asked previous Top 3 finishers for their strategies.
+During Served’s Roland Garros Bracket Challenge, 4,467 people outperformed him.
+We want even more Chuckers to bury him in Served’s first Wimbledon Bracket Challenge, so to help out, we asked previous Top 3 finishers for their strategies.

 The Served Bracket Challenge is free to play.
-Brackets are due by the start of main-draw matches on Sunday, May 24.
-That’s 11 a.m. in Paris, or 5 a.m.
+Brackets are due by the start of main-draw matches on Monday, June 29.
+That’s 11 a.m. in London, or 6 a.m.
 Eastern time in the United States.
 You can save your results and change your bracket until then.

 Don’t Overthink the Early Rounds